Here's What the 3D Printing Jobs of the Future Look Like

 - Understanding 3D printing techniques and additive materials for patent applications

 - Using algorithms to design and replicate existing products for reproduction

-The automotive industry has already begun to create and develop 3D printed cars in the hopes of an accelerated product development process, innovative products, efficient part replacement and further personalization.
+The automotive industry has already begun to create and develop 3D printed cars in the hopes of innovative products, an accelerated development process, efficient part replacement and further personalization.

 Organizations are increasingly leveraging 3D printing to manufacture car parts independent from third parties.
 To date, companies have used 3D printing for prototyping as a cost-effective method for designing and testing new concepts with speed to market.

 In the natural evolution of supply and demand, there will be a push to harness 3D technology for customization.
 Futurists foresee automobile customization for individual needs and specific driver experiences as a new market.

 3D printed cars won’t be mainstream for some time, but when commercialization is finally scalable, who will design and repair the vehicles of the future?
 The answer—3D printing mechanics and engineers.

 The automotive industry will need qualified talent who understand 3D printing concepts to create replacement parts and custom vehicles quickly per consumer demand.